-- An increase in lending rates jeopardising the society's ability to maintain its banking covenants and operate profitably. - Restrictions on rental income because of government or local authority policy changes. - Inflationary cost increases impacting the ability to deliver projects within budget. - Failure to attract funding leading to an inability to deliver capital projects.
+- An increase in lending rates and/or timing of major purchases jeopardising the society's ability to maintain its banking covenants and operate profitably. - Restrictions on rental income because of government or local authority policy changes. - Inflationary cost increases impacting the ability to deliver projects within budget. - Poor record-keeping leading to poor performance and/or poor customer service.

-Canopy Housing Project Limited Report of the Board of Management for the year ended 31 December 2023 (continued)
+Canopy Housing Project Limited Report of the Board of Management for the year ended 31 December 2024 (continued)